devishree23/logistic_regression_neural_network/README.md

-# logistic_regression_neural_network
+# Logistic Regression with Stochastic Gradient
-Implementing Logistic regression with Stochastic Gradient - Neural Network - Backprop with momentum
+Implementing Logistic regression with Stochastic Gradient - Neural Network approach and Backprop with momentum